trustgrid/docs/content/en/release-notes/cloud/may-2023/index.md

 ---
-title: April 2023 Third Release Notes
+title: May 2023 Release Notes
-linkTitle: 'April 2023 Third Release'
+linkTitle: 'May 2023 Release'
 type: docs
-date: 2023-04-30
+date: 2023-05-07
+description: May Release focusing on Audit and UI improvements, plus bug fixes
 ---

 ## Change Audit Improvements